Renewing Your Mind

 However you will frequently become so caught up in your thoughts that you become identified with your thoughts and the accompanying emotional states.

-Here are a 3 key steps to understanding this and helping you to realise and, more importantly, experience that:
+Here are 3 key steps to understanding this and helping you to realise and, more importantly, experience that:

 Building on this, you need to develop a good working relationship with your mind and the various selves [or parts of you] that make up the whole.